wino6687/blogci/blogpost_ci.md

 # Introduction

-Packaging up python software that has helped improve you or your team's workflow can be very beneficial to the greater python community.
+Packaging up python software that has helped improve you or your team's workflow can be very beneficial to the greater python community; making your software more robust can also improve your ability to use it in house.
 However, without the proper infrastructure in place, your python package will either likely break over time or be too difficult for other users to use it efficiently.

 In order to make your software work in the long haul and to a broader group of users it is important to consider what it is meant to do, whether it achieves that goal, and if the code will be maintainable into the future.
 These three requirements can be addressed via three tools: unit testing, linting, and continuous integration.
 With these three tools you can ensure that your python packages will function into the future, and are well positioned to have new users use them or build upon them.